 Disadvantages of Kanban

-Most of the disadvantages of Kanban is due to misuse or mishandling of Kanban board.
+Most of the disadvantages of Kanban methodology is due to misuse or mishandling of Kanban board.
 Some common disadvantages are given:

 - Outdated Kanban board can lead to issues in the development process.